BrentIO/FireFly/controller/support/mqtt_auto_discovery.md

 The integration to Home Assistant is done via MQTT Auto Discovery.
 The benefit of Auto Discovery is that no additional software needs to be configured in Home Assistant for it to work.

-Home Assistant Auto Discovery is only provided with the circuit information, not input message events, like a button press.
+Home Assistant Auto Discovery is only provided with the output information, not input message events, like a button press.
 However, because the input button press is broadcast over MQTT, the event can be read by other listeners, like Node Red.
 This allows Node Red to perform multiple actions not known to the Controller when a button is pressed.
 The controller will emit a message on an input port channel state change even if no output actions are defined.

 For example, port 7 channel 2 is a normally open input button that is defiend in the controller's configuration file.
 It has no output actions associated to the input channel.
 When the button is pressed, the controller will raise an MQTT message to a pre-defined topic.
 When the button is released, the controller will raise another MQTT message on the same topic.
 Home Assistant (and optionally Node Red) can listen for the button press or release MQTT messages to perform multiple actions that are otherwise unknown to the controller, such as turning off all lights in the house, changing the HVAC temperature to a defined setting, and arming the alarm panel to night mode.